-0101 1010 • Coverage determinations can have an impact on coding and payment
+Coverage determinations can have an impact on coding and payment

-Analysis of competing or similar devices in the same coding category:
+Analysis of competing or similar items in the same coding category:

-- What are the codes used for those devices? - What is the range of payment? - Is the prevailing payment range acceptable? - If not, what evidence justifies either a new code or higher payment?
+- What are the codes used for those items? - What is the range of payment? - Is the prevailing payment range acceptable? - If not, what evidence justifies either a new code or higher payment?